 Indiana Jones was the last generation of Explorer Heroes.
 After 1945 there would be no place left on land that belonged to the realm of the unknown.

-But the realm of Chaos was still easily found in the 1930s and that was when Indiana Jones was in his thirties and in his prime as a man.
+But lands that belonged to the realm of Chaos were still easily found in the 1930s and that was when Indiana Jones was in his thirties and in his prime as a man.
 And that was when we were first introduced to him.

-This film was started life on a Hawaiian beach where Spielberg and Lucas were discussing what they would do next.
-They decided to collaborate on a quickie take of the 1930s jungle film serials and the Adventures of Indiana Smith was born.
+This film started life on a Hawaiian beach where Spielberg and Lucas were discussing what they would do next.
+They decided to collaborate on a quickie take of the 1930s jungle film serials and The Adventures of Indiana Smith was born.

-Up and comer Tom Selleck was offered for the part of Indy but Magnum PI got picked up and he became unavailable.
-Spielberg wanted Robert De Niro, Lucas wanted a fresher face than that so he went with their compromise choice of Harrison Ford.
-Nobody was really happy with it to include Ford, who wanted to move on to something more serious, he only took the part because he had bills to pay.
+Up-and-comer Tom Selleck was offered the part of Indy but Magnum PI got picked up and he became unavailable.
+Spielberg wanted Robert De Niro, but Lucas wanted a fresher face than that so he went with their compromise choice of Harrison Ford.
+Nobody was really happy with it to include Ford, who wanted to move on to something more serious, he only took the job because he had bills to pay.